 is a native of Virginia and was educated in the United States, France, and England.
 Moving to New York in 1992, he worked at several agencies, including Virginia Barber Literary Agency and William Morris Agency

-Board of Directors, and is the board liaison to the Media and Digital Innovations Committee, and a member of the Diversity Committee.
+Board of Directors, the board liaison to the Media and Digital Innovations Committee, and a member of the Diversity Committee.
 He is a longtime Buddhist practitioner.

 You may read an interview with William Clark on the Guide to Literary Agents site.
 Here is a .pdf of an abridged version of a speech he gave several years at the Seoul Book Fair on on the topic of “the role of the literary agent.”
 He recently sat down with polymath William Harvey for a conversation about inspiration, creativity, and community from an undisclosed location.